milannakic/protrude-server-mn/README.md

 NOTES:

-- Complete project will be given a separate repo.
+- The complete project will be given a separate repo.
-- New features will be only added to the complete project.
+- New features will be added soon.